 This first known printed version of a brownie recipe was published in 1899 in Machias Cookbook.
 They were called “Brownie’s Food”.

 The batter composition in this sourdough brownies recipe

-The rest of the ingredients are lots of delicious butter, eggs, vanilla and a bit of all-purpose flour for a bit of structure.
+The rest of the ingredients are lots of delicious butter, eggs, vanilla, and a bit of all-purpose flour for a bit of structure.

 If you want to play around with the recipe, you can do so here in my Bread Calculator.

-Just fill in the size of your pan and you will get a custom link to my Bread Calculator with the right proportions needed for your specific pan:
+Just fill in the size of your pan, and you will get a custom link to my Bread Calculator with the right proportions needed for your specific pan:

 Well, I went through quite a few iterations of this brownie before ending up on this final recipe.